Hibernate - Environment

 This chapter explains how to install Hibernate and other associated packages to prepare an environment for the Hibernate applications.
 We will work with MySQL database to experiment with Hibernate examples, so make sure you already have a setup for MySQL database.
 For more detail on MySQL, you can check our MySQL Tutorial.

 It is assumed that you already have the latest version of Java installed on your system.
 Following are the simple steps to download and install Hibernate on your system −

 Make a choice whether you want to install Hibernate on Windows, or Unix and then proceed to the next step to download .zip file for windows and .tz file for Unix.

 Download the latest version of Hibernate from http://www.hibernate.org/downloads.

-At the time of writing this tutorial I downloaded hibernate-distribution-3.6.4.Final and when you unzip the downloaded file it will give you directory structure as follows.
+At the time of writing this tutorial, I downloaded hibernate-distribution3.6.4.Final and when you unzip the downloaded file, it will give you directory structure as shown in the following image

 Once you downloaded and unzipped the latest version of the Hibernate Installation file, you need to perform following two simple steps.
 Make sure you are setting your CLASSPATH variable properly otherwise you will face problem while compiling your application.

 Following is the list of the packages/libraries required by Hibernate and you should install them before starting with Hibernate.
-To install these packages you would have to copy library files from /lib into your CLASSPATH, and change your CLASSPATH variable accordingly.
+To install these packages, you will have to copy library files from /lib into your CLASSPATH, and change your CLASSPATH variable accordingly.